 But we suggest you talk to your doctor before using pomegranates for any of these benefits.

-That’s with the benefits.
+That’s with the benefits of pomegranates.
 But wait – there must be an ideal dose, right?

 What Is The Recommended Daily Allowance Of Pomegranate Seeds?